Benjamink9988/anshim-scanner/README.md

 ## Key Features

+*   **Dual Analysis Modes**: Offers two modes, **'Household Product'** and **'Food'**, to provide optimized analysis for each product type.
-*   **Comprehensive AI Analysis**: Generates a detailed report including a safety score, grade (Safe, Caution, High Risk), ingredient-specific risks, and an environmental impact score using Gemini AI.
+*   **Comprehensive AI Analysis**: Generates detailed reports including safety scores, grades, ingredient risks, environmental impact (for household products), or food additives and allergen info (for food) using Gemini AI.
 *   **Ingredient Scan (OCR)**: Automatically extracts and analyzes text from images of ingredient labels taken with a smartphone camera.
-*   **Personalized Analysis for Vulnerable Groups**: Offers a refined analysis feature that re-evaluates risks for specific groups, such as infants, pregnant women, pets, and individuals with respiratory sensitivities.
+*   **Personalized Analysis for Vulnerable Groups (Household Products)**: Offers a refined analysis feature that re-evaluates risks for specific groups, such as infants, pregnant women, and pets.
-*   **Actionable Guidance**: Provides a 'Safety Tips' guide for high-risk products to minimize exposure and offers a 'Safe Disposal Tip' for environmental protection.
+*   **Actionable Guidance**: Provides a 'Safety Tips' guide for high-risk products and a 'Safe Disposal Tip' for environmental protection.
 *   **Multilingual Support**: Supports both Korean and English to cater to a wider audience.
 *   **Share & Save Results**: Allows users to copy, share, and save the analysis results in various formats like Text and JPG.